-1.4 The discovery of conflicts of interests
+3.1.2 The discovery of conflicts of interests

 For many reasons, there is now more communication in organizations than before.
-The human relations movement as well as the activities of labour unions have led to this development.
+The human relations movement as well as the activities of labor unions have led to this development.
 The louder voice of employees in business is viewed by some as evidence that the amount of disagreement and trouble has been on the increase.
 On the other hand, as observed by Flippo, "it may be that such trouble has always existed, but now it can rise to the top and be observed".
-The following are some of the ways given by Flippo through which conflicts are discovered: (a) Direct observation: Flippo says that "A good supervisor knows the customary behaviour of subordinates, and when significant changes in that behaviour occur, he or she is concerned with possible motives.
+The following are some of the ways given by Flippo through which conflicts are discovered:

+(a) Direct observation:

+Flippo says that "A good supervisor knows the customary behavior of subordinates, and when significant changes in that behavior occur, he or she is concerned with possible motives.
 Observations are also made on productivity which may show a decline.
-Also such statistics as grievance rates, accident rates, requests for transfer, resignations and disciplinary cases, etc may reveal that an unspoken conflict exists. (b) Suggestions box.
+Also such statistics as grievance rates, accident rates, requests for transfer, resignations and disciplinary cases, etc may reveal that an unspoken conflict exists. -

+(b) Suggestions box

 The type of suggestion box referred to have is what Flippo calls "a gripe box".
 He says, concerning it, "The company that establishes an anonymous gripe system is concerned with the problem of bringing all conflicts of interest to light.
-Anonymity may provide the courage to submit a dissatisfaction that will otherwise go unvoiced". (c) Open door policy Flippo accurately describes this policy as " .... commonly announced but seldom works".
+Anonymity may provide the courage to submit a dissatisfaction that will otherwise go unvoiced".

+(c) Open door policy

+Flippo accurately describes this policy as "..... commonly announced but seldom works".
 The higher level executives usually say they operate an open-door policy by which they mean anyone could come in discuss any problems concerning them or the organization.
 However, whoever tries to use this policy soon realizes that the open door ends at the secretary's office and for most people, at receptionist's.
-If open-door policies work beyond windowdressing, they are capable of detecting and removing grievances even before they mature. (d) Exit interview.
+If open-door policies work beyond window-dressing, they are capable of detecting and removing grievances even before they mature.

+(d) Exit interview

 This an interview granted by a departing employee.
 If the truth can be told, it is a good source of discovering the causes of dissatisfaction in organizations.
 However, the departing employee owes no obligation to grant it and because he might be looking unto the organization for references for the next job.

-Some organizations go around this difficulty by mailing exit interview questions three months after the employee's departure by which time he must have already settled in another job and can be now "tell it as it is". (e) The Ombudsman - The ombudsman in an organization is an additional ear for the chief executive.
+Some organizations go around this difficulty by mailing exit interview questions three months after the employee's departure by which time he must have already settled in another job and can be now "tell it as it is".

+(e) The Om budsman

+The ombudsman in an organization is an additional ear for the chief executive.
 Although he is meant to receive and resolve grievances, the use he serves in this section of discovery of conflicts is to serve as a source of data.
-Complaints taken to him which an employee is not able to take to his direct boss serves as a source of data for types and prevalence of conflicts in organizations. (f) Group meetings Some chief executives or supervisors do solicit for complaints publicly at group meetings.
+Complaints taken to him which an employee is not able to take to his direct boss serves as a source of data for types and prevalence of conflicts in organizations.

+(f) Group meetings

+Some chief executives or supervisors do solicit for complaints publicly at group meetings.
 At such meetings, individuals who cannot complain on their own pick courage and reveal hidden conflicts.

 Some executives use this soliciting method in individual interviews with present employees to discover sources of difficulty.
 These are some, but certainly not all methods used in unearthing difficulties or conflicts in organizations.
 Our next effort will be on the processing of grievances.

+Exercise 1.1 Define conflict.
+List 4 ways which you would use to discover the existence of conflicts in an organization.

-1.5 Types of Conflicts
+3.3 Types of Conflicts